Suitable Spaces for Shape Optimization: The shape space

 Besides the tangent spaces, another open question is \emph{which assumptions guarantee that the image of a Lipschitz shape under $w\in H^{1/2}\left(\Gamma_0,\mathbb{R}^d\right)$ is again a Lipschitz shape}.
 Of course, the image of a Lipschitz shape under a continuously differentiable function is again a Lipschitz shape, but the requirement that $w$ is a $\mathcal{C}^1$-function is a too strong.
 One idea is to require that $w$ has to be a bi-Lipschitz function.
-Unfortunately, the image of a Lipschitz shape under a bi-Lipschitz function is not necessarily a Lipschitz shape as the example given in \cite[Subsection~4.1]{Lipschitz-shape} shows.
-We can summarize that the question above is very hard and a lot of effort has to be put into it to find the answer.
-However, this goes beyond the scope of this paper and will be a topic of subsequent work.
+Unfortunately, the image of a Lipschitz shape under a bi-Lipschitz function is not necessarily a Lipschitz shape as the example given in \cite[Subsection~4.1]{Lipschitz-shape} shows. \kathrin{ Another option is to generalize the concept of Lipschitz domains to non-tangentially accessible (NTA) domains.
+In order to formulate the definition of these domains, we need the concept of so-called \emph{Harnack chains}.